clearwind-ca/service-catalog/docs/getting-started.md

 When a Service is added to the Catalog it is given a slug [using the built-in Django slug function](https://docs.djangoproject.com/en/4.1/ref/utils/#django.utils.text.slugify).
 For example: `Database Team` becomes `database-team`.

-Slugs must be unique within the Service Catalog.
+Slugs must be unique within the Catalog.

 ### Meta

-The Service Catalog does not have any requirements or definitions for how Services within the Catalog should provide metadata.
+The Catalog does not have any requirements or definitions for how Services within the Catalog should provide metadata.
 This is completely up to the organisation to decide.

 It's recommended that the `meta` contains information that is usefult to people in the organisation who might be unfamiliar with the service, or need to quickly find information in an incident.